matihost/monorepo/k8s/apps/mq/README.md

 * MQ server listener is exposed via Minikube's LoadBalancer on port 1414.

 * Ensure MQ client is installed in the current system.
 See `ansible/system` playbook for how to install it in Ubuntu.
-Test tasks uses sample application from MQ client.
+It is needed for `runmqsc` cli.
+Also examples uses sample applications from MQ client.

 * MQ client uses IDPWOS type of authentication.
 It means it uses two ways of authentication methods: